Welcome to the

 A monthly event to encourage puzzle solving in the geocaching community.

-If you need help with a specific puzzle or puzzling topic, please make note of it in your Will Attend log so others can prepare to assist.
+If you have a specific puzzle or puzzling topic you'd like help with, please make note of it in your Will Attend log so others can prepare to help.

 Here's the usual spiel…